I think it is very important

 very useful though they are!
 Old records, when difficult to read, often

 give rise to misreadings or misinterpretations.
-Moreover, entries that
+Moreover,

 are very difficult to read are sometimes skipped altogether.
-This problem

-source whenever you can.
+so do always check the original source whenever you can.

 J. R. U. Green